 Managed access control — in which a security integrator actually takes on the day-to-day management of a customer’s access control system — has been available to customers for at least the last 15 years, launched by the new availability of cloud companies in the early 2000s, says Steve Van Till, founder and CEO of Brivo, Bethesda, Md.
 The term “hosted access control” — when the integrator simply hosts the solution and collects a fee, with the end user still managing some or all of the daily tasks of running the system — is often used interchangeably with managed access control, although they are two very different systems, he adds.
 “Although you can deliver the service layer better on the cloud, you can do it both ways, and dealers have been doing it for years.”

 However, growing acceptance of cloud technology in the security industry has been a game changer for managed access control.
-“While the security industry has been slow to embrace the cloud, we’re seeing the need to create an ecosystem in which customers are convinced that a cloud-based security solution is both secure and cost effective,” says Sheeladitya Karmakar, global offering leader, Honeywell Commercial Security, Melville, N.Y.
+“While the security industry has been slow to embrace the cloud, we’re seeing the need to create an ecosystem in which customers are convinced that a cloud-based security solution is both secure and cost effective,” says Sheeladitya Karmakar, global offering leader, Honeywell Commercial Security, Atlanta.
 “Cloud abilities allow managed access controls to function, and cloud-based access control is becoming a go-to solution for buildings.
 More facilities managers are demanding high levels of insight and control from anywhere at any time.
 As organizations expand, they may include satellite sites and remote work locations, which also need access control.
 A hybrid cloud approach helps them achieve this without spending on personnel and additional hardware costs.”

 Increased customer interest in managed access control is part of the overall growth of cloud services in general, Van Till says.
 “Cloud services as a tech layer are a great enabler of managed services as a concierge offering,” he says. ”More of the people who will offer it will find that cloud is a better infrastructure than any on-premise technologies.”